Papa John’s sales drop amid founder controversy

 Even before the controversy came to light, Papa John’s said Tuesday that sales fell 6.1 percent at established North American locations.
 That was steeper than Wall Street expected, and marked the third straight quarter of declines.

-That results show the multiple challenges facing Papa John’s.
-It is trying to distance itself from Schnatter, its biggest shareholder and a board member.
-Meanwhile, Domino’s Pizza has seen sales increase.
+The sales drop underscores the multiple challenges facing Papa John’s.
+It is trying to distance itself from Schnatter, who is still its biggest shareholder and a board member.
+Meanwhile, rival Domino’s Pizza has seen sales increase.

+In a statement, Schnatter said the results show the deterioration of the company’s financial performance under CEO Steve Ritchie, but that it is trying to blame him for the problems.

+“I am not going away and will continue to fight to do what’s best for the company and its employees, franchisees, shareholder and customers,” Schnatter said.

 For the year, Papa John’s now expects sales to fall 7 percent to 10 percent at established North American locations.
 Before the controversy, the company had forecast the figure to be flat to down 3 percent.